andrezaraquel/approaches_spark/README.md

 # approaches_spark

 This repository contains **Spark-based** versions of **BlockSplit** and **BlockSlicer**.
+These are blocking techniques to reduce the entity matching search space.

 Hadoop MapReduce versions of BlockSplit anf BlockSlicer were first proposed/used in the following papers: